Throughout the human lifespan, the body undergoes many changes to include everything from growth to aging.

-Childhood are years of rapid growth in body, mind, and gut bacteria.
-Studies have shown the microbiome of children to be more adaptable and moldable than adults.5 This is encouraging to women and children who were not able to delivery vaginally.
+Childhood is years of rapid growth in body, mind, and gut bacteria.
+Studies have shown the microbiome of children to be more adaptable and moldable than adults.5 This is encouraging to women and children who were not able to deliver vaginally.
 Being intentional to expose and develop the gut microbiome can have a positive lifelong influence.

 Communication and guidance at the various stages of childhood, adolescents, and puberty can be challenging in some areas at some stages, and easier at others.

 Encouraging a 12-year-old to try the fiber-rich foods on her plate may be easier than offering a threenager anything green.
 Guiding a teenager (a notorious age known for the erratic and low priority sleep schedule) to get sufficient sleep may prove more challenging than putting a five-year-old to bed.
 Perfectly supporting a child’s gut microbiome is not possible.
 Just do the best you can with the resources you have.
 And thank goodness childhood gut microbiomes are resilient and adaptable.
 Repeated efforts to develop healthy habits may feel like beating your parent head against the wall at times, but how many of us find we turn into our parents as we age?
 Demonstrating gut-friendly habits is the one certain way to teach when all else feels like it’s not getting through.